Driver's License Examination

 A license must include a color photograph.
 License does not include social security number.

-Effective March 5, 2012, anyone applying for an original or renewal of their Hawaii driver’s license or permit must show proof of legal presence in the U.S.
+Anyone applying for an original or renewal of their Hawaii driver’s license or permit must show proof of legal presence in the U.S.

 Allows a person who does not have a social security number to receive a driver’s license if they have a Social Security Administration letter stating that the applicant is ineligible to obtain a social security number; and either show a government issued photo identification document or other identification documents deemed as acceptable by the DMV Director.